open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Temporary and anonymous destinations

 Some messaging systems support the concept of *temporary destination* (often only temporary queues) that are established just for a particular set of communication partners (often one to one) or conversation.
-Often such destinations are also  *anonymous* - unnamed or have an auto-generated name.
+Often such destinations are also unnamed (anonymous) or have an auto-generated name.

 ## Conventions